LifeBogger presents the Full Story of a Brazilian Football Legend best known by the Nickname; “The Complete Package”.

 The analysis of the 1999 FIFA World Best Player involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

-Yes, everyone knows about his abilities but few consider Rivaldo’s Biography which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his abilities, but few consider Rivaldo’s Biography, which is quite interesting.
+Now, without further ado, let’s Begin.

 Rivaldo was born in abject poverty and had a painful upbringing in the Brazilian Favela slum.
 This is a low-income area in Brazil characterized by stark poverty among its inhabitants.

-Rivaldo’s physical appearance still marks the poverty he experienced in his childhood.
-This is pictured below is a sign of it.
+The Football Legend’s physical appearance still marks the poverty he experienced in his childhood.
+This is pictured below as a sign of it.

-Back then, malnourishment-caused bow-leggedness in him which still remained when as he turned adult.
-Rivaldo was known to have also lost several teeth which got decayed as a result of chronic malnutrition in his childhood time.
+Rivaldo was known to have also lost several teeth, which got delayed as a result of chronic malnutrition in his childhood time.